Lios na gCon Ringfort

 Practical Information

 Lios na gCon lies approximately 45 km from Cork City centre and 48 km from Cork Airport.
-Access is via the R600 west from Clonakilty; a small, free car park is situated off the lane leading to the site.
+The site is accessed via a private lane off the R600, west of Clonakilty.
+A small, free car park is located just before the entrance.

 DetailInformation